Submitty/submitty.github.io/_docs/developer/troubleshooting/installation_troubleshooting.md

 Some issues with the pre-packaged VM can be fixed by installing a different version.
 Once you've installed a pre-packaged VM, it does not recieve version updates, so it can also be a good idea to update the pre-packaged version periodically.
 To see your current VM version, run `vagrant box list` and look at the output.
 You should see something like `SubmittyBot/ubuntu22-dev (virtualbox, 26.06.00.2606070357, (amd64))`.
 In this case, `26.06.00.2606070357` is the version number.

-You may also see multiple versions of the VM.
+After running `vagrant box list`, you may see multiple versions of the VM.
 If you want to know what version the VM is using when you run `vagrant up`, follow these steps:

 1. Run `vagrant up` and look at the output.
 2. You should see something like `==> ubuntu-22.04: Checking if box 'SubmittyBot/ubuntu22-dev' version '26.06.00.2606070357' is up to date...`.